Side Effects of Carbon Monoxide Poisoning

-Most carbon monoxide (CO) poisoning cases cause deadly injuries, permanent damage or death.
-Because the poisonous gas cannot be detected by scent, vision or taste, victims can suffer serious injuries without knowing they were exposed to high levels of toxic carbon monoxide.
-The side effects from CO poisoning are often serious, life threatening or permanent.
+Most carbon monoxide (CO) poisoning cases cause life-threatening injuries, permanent damage or death.
+Because the poisonous gas cannot be detected by scent, vision or taste, victims can suffer severe injuries without knowing they were exposed to high levels of toxic carbon monoxide.
+The side effects of CO poisoning are often severe, life-threatening or permanent.

 - Faulty equipment or devices

 - Exhaust fumes from machines, vehicles, and tools

 Immediate and Long-term Side Effects Related to CO